 How Can I Cope with Big Life Changes?

-The process of change follows a similar pattern that the stages of grief introduced by Kübler-Ross.
-We can use these steps to recognize, accommodate, and learn from life’s changes when they come, and help us more smoothly acclimate in our daily lives.
+The process of change follows a similar pattern to the stages of grief introduced by Kübler-Ross.
+We can use these steps to recognize, accommodate, and learn from life’s changes when they come.

 #1 Anxiety